Matt Ryan (American football): Personal life

 Ryan, the third of four siblings, was born to Michael and Bernice Ryan.
 They are of Irish descent and were raised as Catholics.
 One of Ryan's uncles, John Loughery, played quarterback at Boston College from 1979 to 1982.
 Ryan is an avid golfer and has participated in such tournaments as the American Century Celebrity Golf Classic.
 His cousin, Mike McGlinchey, played college football for the Notre Dame Fighting Irish and was later drafted by the San Francisco 49ers in 2018.

 He is part of the Falcons' online reading program, "Read with a Falcon," and grew up a fan of the Philadelphia Eagles.

 On November 21, 2017, Ryan announced on social media that he and his wife Sarah were expecting twins.
 In 2018, Sarah announced the birth of their twin boys.
 Ryan and his wife quietly welcomed their third son Cal Patrick Ryan on April 1, 2023.

 On January 9, 2019, Ryan made a cameo appearance on the series premiere of ABC's Schooled, and his high school athletic career is also explored in the series.

 In June 2020, Ryan donated $500,000 to a GoFundMe that he started to help advance the lives of people in the black community of Atlanta.

-On May 15, 2023, Ryan was hired by CBS as a football analyst.
-He joined the network's The NFL Today pre-game show for the 2024 season.